 The Fourth of Three Plow Horse Stories

 I know I said I only have three, but this is more of a footnote to the Kick-To-The-Ceiling story.
-Much later, perhaps 1975, we visited the horse barn at the Minnesota State Farm.
+Much later, perhaps 1975, we visited the horse barn at the Minnesota State Fair.
 It must have been the peak day for horse events because the giant barn with its wide aisles, ample stalls, and everywhere-grooming were full.
 As we enjoyed what we saw we wandered out a corner of the west end of the large-permanent barn to an also-large shed that seemed new and perhaps temporary.
 It ran along the west end of the big barn and was chock full of draft horses.
 There were narrow stalls on each side of a narrow aisle.
 The aisle could not have been more than eight feet wide--I like to remember it as closer to six feet.
 The butt ends and powerful hind legs of the draft horses were not only close they were almost a foot above reality.
 The stalls had a raised floor of straw that was hard-packed and deep.
 As we entered the aisle from its north end and proceeded south we had to maneuver among busy folks tending the horses as well as a few buckets and such.
 Quickly came my vivid flashback of the kick-to-the-ceiling incident I had witnessed as a young child.
 I saw in stark clarity that Kristin and Karlyn were in danger.
 At five and three years old, their heads seemed to me to be at kicking height.
 As we walked slowly I could not rid myself of fear for their safety among these beasts of beauty.
 As far as I know, neither Kristin nor Karlyn were scared.
 Marney, leading the way, was not scared.
 None of those who weaved their way among the horses to tend to their needs seemed at all worried about provoking one to kick.
 Feeling tiny and vulnerable myself, I did my best to act and comment with calm while herding the family single-file in front of me—trying to keep them in the center of aisle when we had to pass people and obstacles.
 I'm sure I tried to act knowledgeable, and interested.
 Well, I was interested—in awe really of the muscular beauty in our proximity.
 Fortunately, no horses were brought out into the aisle during our passage.
 If one had been lead toward us, I think I would have turned the family around rather than try to sneak by to be sandwiched between that horse and the powerful rear quarters of a horse in a stall.
 Our progress seemed dreadfully slow through the aisle to where it connected with the main road/aisle into the barn.
-It was wide enough for tucks to drive the length of the barn.
-I breathed a hidden sigh of great relief when we got there.
-Though the narrow aisle continued from this midpoint for a similar distance to the south, my suggestion that we return to the ample main barn met no objections.
+That main entry and exit was wide enough for tucks to drive the length of the barn.
+I breathed a hidden sigh of great relief when we finally got there.
+Though the narrow aisle og the shed continued from this midpoint for a similar distance to the south, my suggestion that we return to the ample main barn met no objections.
 I am not sure that I ever, until now, confessed these moments of anxiety to Marney, Kristin, and Karlyn.

 (c) from date of posting, by Bob Komives, Fort Collins